funlessdev/funless/apps/worker/README.md

 # Worker

+**TODO: add description**

-This is the repository for the Worker component of the Funless (FL) platform, a new generation research-driven serverless platform.
+This is the Worker component app of the Funless (FL) platform.

 The Worker is written in Elixir and makes use of Rust NIFs to run user-defined functions.

-It uses the [rustler](https://github.com/rusterlium/rustler) crate to compile Rust functions into NIFs, and receives function invocation requests from the [Core](https://github.com/funlessdev/fl-core) component of the FL platform.

-To run functions it either uses [OpenWhisk](https://github.com/apache/openwhisk) runtimes via Docker, or the [wasmtime](https://github.com/bytecodealliance/wasmtime) WebAssembly runtime.
+To run functions it uses the [wasmtime](https://github.com/bytecodealliance/wasmtime) WebAssembly runtime.

 ## Running the Worker